SRD-Archive/srd-archive/Heroic Cairn (Revised)/Heroic Cairn - Revised.md

 **Scars**

 When a critical hit does critical damage, the target is uniquely impacted.
-Look up the result on the table below based on the total damage taken:
+Look up the result of a d12 on the table below.
+Any positive outcomes from the scar only take effect after a character has had a chance to recover.

 1. **Lasting Scar:** Roll 1d6 (1: Neck, 2: Hands, 3: Eye, 4: Chest,
 5: Legs, 6: Ear).
 Roll 1d6.
 If the total is higher than your max HP,